 The camera isn't the only navigation feature the Mi Robot Vacuum Mop 1C possesses.
 There are cliff sensors on the bottom of the device that will prevent it from falling down any staircases.
 Next, it has an array of IR sensors hidden behind the (as I call it) Geordi La Forge visor.
 Just like a smartphone uses these to detect whether it is heald up against your face, the Mi Robot Vacuum Mop 1C uses them to detect walls and other large objects.
 Finally, there's the bumper, which stretches covers half of the robot vacuum cleaner's body.
 As the name suggests, this gets triggered whenever it bumps in to an object.

 While the array of sensors might sound impressive, it is imperfect in real-world usage.
 The IR sensors will only pick up large objects such as walls and sofas.
 This allows it to slow down, before it crashes into them.
-What it doesn’t pick up are smaller objects, such as the legs of tables and chairs.
-Unfortunately for my kids, it also won’t pick up most toys and, as we’ve come to find out, these will frequently be moved about because they aren’t heavy enough to trigger the bumper.
+What it doesn't pick up are smaller objects, such as the legs of tables and chairs.
+Unfortunately for my kids, it also won't recognize most toys and, as we've come to find out, these will frequently be moved about because they aren't heavy enough to trigger the bumper.
 Objects that are just high enough to avoid the bumper might also trap the robot vacuum cleaner without it being able to escape.
-In my case, the toilet bowl seems to be the perfect height to catch a Xiaomi Mi Robot Vacuum Mop 1C, as I have frequently had to save it from its peril.
+In my case, the toilet bowl seems to be the perfect height to catch a Xiaomi Mi Robot Vacuum Mop 1C, as I have frequently had to save it from its peril under the porcelain bowl.

 If you live in a household with many smaller objects on the floor and can't be bothered to clear them before starting the robot vacuum cleaner, the Xiaomi Mi Robot Vacuum Mop 1C is not for you.
 In that case, your solution might be to go with an option that features an AI-powered object-avoidance camera on the front of the device.
 Unfortunately, these come at a much higher cost and examples include the Roborock S7 MaxV series and iRobot Roomba j7+ .